Clarity Engine

 * **Custom logic**: Create new measures that reference the email column

-* **Green checkmark**: Indicates a verified field from your semantic model that's governed and reusable across the platform
+* **Green checkmark**: A verified field from your semantic model — governed and reusable across the platform.

-* **No checkmark**: Indicates a Dynamic Field created within the context of the current question
+* **No checkmark**: A Dynamic Field created within the context of the current question.

 The Clarity Engine uses an intelligent agent-based architecture that allows Zoë to plan approaches to complex problems, use multiple tools to gather information, maintain context throughout your conversation, and update her memory to provide increasingly relevant answers.